iAMB-RWTH-Aachen/PAMparametrizer/docs/Example.md

 ### Step 4: Build the PAMparametrizer object
-Now we have all data objects, models and initial parameters in place, we are finally ready to start building our *E. coli* PAMparametrizer :D!
+Now we have all data objects, models and initial parameters in place, we are finally ready to start building our *E. coli* PAMparametrizer (:D)!
 Please note that, even though we have only a single ValidationData object, we have to provide it as a DictList.
 In this case, as we only have a single condition, providing the `substrate_uptake_id` is obvious.
 However, if you have multiple conditions, you have to select the most representative substrate uptake reaction (with the most data, the most complex metabolic phenotype, etc), as this condition will then be used to visualize the